-- 76 § Mutual negotiations.
+- Mutual negotiations.
 The companies committed to the PIF Code must try to solve their disputes primarily in amicable negotiations.
 When the company contacts the other pharmaceutical company to solve the dispute, it must - specify the items in the measure covered by the scope of application of the PIF Code that is wants to have eliminated or changed; and - make reference to the Articles of the PIF Code justifying the claim.

 The companies can make an agreement to end the incorrect activities.
 However, they cannot agree to consent to the non-compliance with the Code.
-Negotiations between the companies are not required if
+Negotiations between the companies are not required if the case is about the marketing of nonprescription medicines to consumers.
+However, the companies are also here encouraged to settle their disputes primarily between themselves.

-- the case is about the marketing of nonprescription medicines to consumers.
-However, the companies are also here encouraged to settle their disputes primarily between themselves. - the company continues the operations in violation of the Code despite an admonition or a request to abstain from incorrect activities; - the company violates against a decision issued in the preliminary inspection; - the company disregards the system under the PIF Code of Ethics; - the company breaks the mutual agreement made with another pharmaceutical company to end non-complying activities; or - the company fails to rectify the incorrect activities as ordered by the Inspection Board or Supervisory Commission make a complaint earlier than this if it is impossible to agree on the dispute.
+- the company continues the operations in violation of the Code despite an admonition or a request to abstain from incorrect activities; - the company violates against a decision issued in the preliminary inspection; - the company disregards the system under the PIF Code of Ethics; - the company breaks the mutual agreement made with another pharmaceutical company to end non-complying activities; or - the company fails to rectify the incorrect activities as ordered by the Inspection Board or Supervisory Commission.